- Telecom Billing Tutorial

 Core/Canned Reports − These reports are provided by the Billing System as core functionality of the system.
 Sometimes, they are called canned or standard reports.

 Custom Reports − These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script, etc.

-Different billing systems provide different type of reports in different areas.
+Different billing systems provide different types of reports in different areas.
 Interconnect Billing Systems are required to provide more functionalities related to reporting because they deal with wholesale billing.

-There are following list of reports required by different departments:
+There is following list of reports required by different departments:

 Payment reports provide information on the customer's account payments during a period of time.
 Account Receivables aging reports provide information on the account receivables, outstanding dues, etc.